alaindet/learn-go/notes/pointers.md

 ## Comparison
 - Pointers can reference to other pointers and be compared to anything
 - Pointers are equal if they point to the same variable (they have the same address) or if they are both `nil`

+## Pointers and functions
+- There is no concept of *pass by reference* in Go since every argument is copied
+- However, passing a pointer as argument allows the function to modify the "referenced" value
+- This is improperly defined as **pass by reference** in Go
+- Please note that a pointer argument is still a copy of the given pointer